 We have filed with the SEC a Registration Statement on Form S-1 under the Securities Act with respect to the Shares being offered by this prospectus.
 This prospectus, which constitutes part of the Registration Statement, does not include all of the information contained in the Registration Statement or the exhibits, schedules and amendments to the Registration Statement.
-For further information with respect to us and our Common Stock, we refer you to the Registration Statement, any documents incorporated by reference into the Registration Statement and to the exhibits and schedules to the Registration Statement.
+For further information with respect to us and our Common Stock, we refer you to the Registration Statement and to the exhibits and schedules to the Registration Statement.
 Statements contained in this prospectus as to the contents of any contract or any other document referred to are not necessarily complete.
 If a contract or other document has been filed as an exhibit to the Registration Statement, please see the copy of the contract or other document that has been filed.
 Each statement in this prospectus relating to a contract or other document filed as an exhibit is qualified in all respects by the filed exhibit.

 We file annual, quarterly and current reports, proxy statements and other information with the SEC.
 Our SEC filings are available to the public at the SEC's website at www.sec.gov and on our website at expion360.com.
-Information contained on or accessible through our website is not a part of this prospectus, and the inclusion of our website address in this prospectus is an inactive textual reference only.
+Information contained on or accessible through our website or linked therein or otherwise connected thereto does not constitute part of nor is it incorporated by reference into this prospectus or the registration statement of which this prospectus forms a part, and the inclusion of our website address in this prospectus is an inactive textual reference only.
 You may inspect a copy of the Registration Statement through the SEC's website, as provided herein.